 We’re going to start this article assuming you know what a learning objective is.
 If you don’t, check out our What Is a Learning Objective? article or this free downloadable guide to writing learning objectives first.

 And now that we’ve got that covered, in this article we will present some reasons why you should use learning objectives when you create training materials.

-10 Reasons to Use Learning Objectives When Creating Training Materials
+10 Reasons to Use Learning Objectives When Creating Job Training Materials

-1. Keeps the learner’s learning and performance needs at the center of your efforts
+1. Keeps the employee’s learning and performance needs at the center of your efforts